 This plant species is another powerful tool to invest in when it comes to tackling poor air quality and stress affecting factors.

 One of the unique features of this plant is its ability to stay green, even when kept in a dark room.
-To keep this plant in tip top condition, ensure it gets plenty of bright, indirect light during the day and avoid overwatering, as this will cause root rot to set in.
+To keep this plant in tip-top condition, ensure it gets plenty of bright, indirect light during the day and avoids overwatering, as this will cause root rot to set in.

 6. Red-edged Dracaena brightens and purifies the home

-Asides from bringing a pop of colour into your home, with its purple-red edged leaves, this fast growing shrub is also celebrated for its air purifying properties, which in turn promote a clean, relaxing ambience.
+Asides from bringing a pop of color into your home, with its purple-red edged leaves, this fast-growing shrub is also celebrated for its air-purifying properties, which in turn promote a clean, relaxing ambiance.

 7. Gerbera daisy helps to remove toxins from the air

 Its only requirement is lots of light and well-drained soil, so be sure to invest in a vessel that boasts good drainage holes.
 To promote healthy growth, mist the leaves a few times a week.
-When this flower blooms, its colourful petals can last up to two weeks.
-The pretty hue not only adds energy to our homes, but having brightly coloured plants in the house and office also helps to promote happiness.
+When this flower blooms, its colorful petals can last up to two weeks.
+The pretty hue not only adds energy to our homes but having brightly colored plants in the house and office also helps to promote happiness.

 8. Snake Plant prevents headaches